Home together 24/7. Home office, homeschooling, social distancing, essential work. Family life is unrecognisable from as little as a week ago.

 It’s helpful to look at whether your existing schedule serves you as a family whilst you’re all at home together and whether it’s meaningful.

-I think of the purpose of a structure for the day as a means of creating space for needs to be met, connecting with each other and with ourselves.
+I think of the purpose of a structure for the day as providing orientation, a means of creating space for needs to be met, connecting with each other and with ourselves.

 An arbitrary structure built around external expectations or what we think we should be doing doesn’t take into account the extraordinary circumstances, a family’s individual situation or the needs of family members.